 curricular.
 Relating to the subjects comprising a course of study in a school or college that leads to certification, licensure, or a college degree.

 designated clients.
-Consistent with institutional mission, other designated clients are defined as those eligible for assistance offered to students, and may include alumni, faculty, staff, and community members.
+Consistent with institutional mission, designated clients are defined as those who are also eligible for the services and assistance of a program that are commonly offered to students, and may include alumni, faculty, staff, and community members.

 dimensions.
 See student learning and development domains and dimensions.